 Bristol-Myers, Sanofi ordered to pay Hawaii $834 mln over Plavix warning label

-Feb 15 (Reuters) - Bristol-Myers Squibb Co BMY.N and Sanofi SA SASY.PA were ordered by a U.S. judge on Monday to pay more than $834 million to the state of Hawaii for failing to properly warn non-white patients of health risks from its blood thinner Plavix.
+Feb 15 (Reuters) - A Hawaiian judge on Monday ordered Bristol-Myers Squibb Co BMY.N and Sanofi SA SASY.PA to pay more than $834 million to the state for failing to warn non-white patients properly of health risks from its blood thinner Plavix.

-The companies had failed to change the drug's label to warn doctors and patients despite knowing some of the risks for more than a decade, U.S. District Judge Dean Ochiai in Honolulu wrote in the ruling.
+Judge Dean Ochiai in Honolulu concluded the companies engaged in unfair and deceptive business practices from 1998 to 2010 by failing to change the drug's label to warn doctors and patients despite knowing some of the risks.

-Bristol-Myers and Sanofi, which produce Plavix in a partnership, said in a joint statement the decision was not supported by the overwhelming body of scientific evidence and vowed to appeal.
+Hawaii Attorney General Clare Connors, whose office sued the companies in 2014, said the ruling "puts the pharmaceutical industry on notice that it will be held accountable for conduct that deceives the public and places profit above safety."

-"The penalties awarded by the court are wholly unsupported, particularly given that the State of Hawaii provided no evidence that even a single person has been harmed by Plavix," the companies said.
+Bristol-Myers and Sanofi, which produced Plavix in a partnership, in a joint statement vowed to appeal, saying the decision was "unsupported by the law and at odds with the evidence at trial."
+They called Plavix safe and effective.

-Ochiai, who issued the ruling following a four-week trial conducted entirely over Zoom without a jury, awarded $1,000 in damages for every Plavix prescription filled in Hawaii between 1998 and 2010.
+Ochiai, who presided over a four-week, non-jury trial conducted entirely over Zoom due to the COVID-19 pandemic, awarded $1,000 in penalties for every Plavix prescription filled in Hawaii between 1998 and 2010.

 The U.S. Food and Drug Administration in 2010 issued a new Plavix warning label to reflect that information.